Robert-Coulston/OrderManagementApp/README.md

 # OrderManagementApp
-a fullstack app to maintain curstomers and orders
+a fullstack app to maintain customers and orders uses graphql for data management